 For the latest course fees please see Lancaster University's website.

-Please contact Michelle Atkins if you have any queries.
+Please contact our admissions team if you have any queries.